Plan your Trip

 Yellowstone’s roads are either paved, or closed for winter, so all you really need is a comfortable sedan that can hit freeway speeds (75mph) if you’re coming from Bozeman.
 Look for a car that’s not too low clearance.
 While your average sedan is probably fine for 90% of your adventures in Yellowstone Country, if you plan to hike outside the park, look for one that’s at least higher clearance for bumpy trailheads.
 If you’re into something gear-heavy like camping, fishing or skiing, the hatchback on an SUV can be handy, but not a requirement.

-WINTER DRIVING IN YELLOWSTONE
+WINTER DRIVING IN THE PARK

 Most of Yellowstone’s roads are closed for winter, as is the Beartooth Highway, which connects Red Lodge to the northeast entrance at Cooke City.
 Even so, you’ll need to get in and out of the park and you may want to cruise the Lamar Valley between Gardiner and Cooke City.
 Highways are generally well-plowed and with a bit of extra caution, winter driving is fairly safe.